bsainath99/docker-jenkins-integration-sample/README.md

 # Docker - Jenkins Integration with Spring Boot

-In this project, I have implemented Sprig Boot application, and integrated to dockerize that using Jenkins.
+In this project, I have implemented Spring Boot application, and integrated to dockerize that using Jenkins CI/CD.